-Your main way of braking manually.
-Pressing the brake pedal may activate regenerative braking or engage the friction brakes, depending on the Foot brake driving conditions.

-When One pedal drive is active, you control both braking and acceleration with the accelerator pedal.
-One pedal drive

-Regenerative braking Slows the car down by using the car's movement to charge the battery.
-[1]

-Friction brakes Slows the car down by engaging the disc brakes.
+Foot brake Your main way of braking manually.
+Pressing the brake pedal may activate regenerative braking or engage the friction brakes, depending on the driving conditions.
+One pedal drive When One pedal drive is active, you control both braking and acceleration with the accelerator pedal.
+Regenerative braking Slows the car down by using the car's movement to charge the battery. $^{\left[ 1 ight] }$ Friction brakes Slows the car down by engaging the disc brakes.
 Parking brake Keeps the car in place while parked.
 Auto hold Automatically applies the brake to hold the car when coming to a stop.

-This is a general term for the car's braking interventions.
-Several driver support and safety systems can intervene and perform braking Automatic braking manoeuvres for safety reasons or convenience.

-Automatic braking after severe collisions to avoid further hazards.
-Post-impact braking
+Automatic braking This is a general term for the car's braking interventions.
+Several driver support and safety systems can intervene and perform braking manoeuvres for safety reasons or convenience.
+Post-impact braking Automatic braking after severe collisions to avoid further hazards.
+Electronic stability control [2] Helps prevent skidding and other stability-related issues by automatically applying the brakes individually.
+Anti-lock braking system [3] Prevents the brakes from locking up during hard braking.

-Electronic stability control^[2]

-Helps prevent skidding and other stability-related issues by automatically applying the brakes individually.

-Anti-lock braking

-system[3]

-Prevents the brakes from locking up during hard braking.
 This improves the braking performance stability and manoeuvrability of the car.